Electrify by Saul Griffith

 an inexpensive thermal storage system the size of your clothes washer and dryer could store an additional 25 kWh per household—about ↗

-An in-home thermal storage system could store
+An in-home thermal storage system the size of a washer + dryer could store ~

 More than enough to heat your home for a day